-A 10-digit NANP telephone number used as a proxy is typically a means to connect two individuals, but proxy numbers are commonly reused in a way that may create volumes of messaging traffic that exceed typical Consumer operation.

-Given the use of proxy numbers to facilitate bulk messaging traffic among multiple 10-digit NANP telephone numbers, the proxy number qualifies as Non-Consumer (A2P) messaging traffic and may be subject to additional validation, vetting, and monitoring by Service Providers.
-Although Consumer group messaging services may use proxy numbers and display some volumetric characteristics of Non-Consumer (A2P) messaging, special consideration can be given for these group messaging services, as discussed in Section 6.1 below.
+A 10-digit NANP telephone number used as a proxy is typically a means to connect two individuals, but proxy numbers are commonly reused in a way that may create high volumes of messaging traffic.
+Given the use of proxy numbers to facilitate bulk messaging traffic among multiple 10-digit NANP telephone numbers, the proxy number qualifies as Non-Consumer messaging traffic and may be subject to additional validation, vetting, and monitoring by Service Providers.
+Although Consumer group messaging services may use proxy numbers and display some characteristics of Non-Consumer messaging, special consideration can be given for these group messaging services, as discussed in Section 6.1 below.